T

 Insider tips

-• Learn a few basic Arabic or French phrases; while English is spoken in tourist areas, locals appreciate the effort.
+• Learn a few basic Arabic or French phrases; English is spoken in tourist areas but less so elsewhere.

 Packing highlights